dell/csm-docs/content/docs/concepts/authorization/v2.x/configuration/powerflex/_index.md

       kubectl -n vxflexos create secret generic proxy-server-root-certificate --from-file=rootCertificate.pem=/path/to/rootCA -o yaml --dry-run=client | kubectl apply -f -
       ```

-4. Prepare the driver configuration secret, applicable to your driver installation method, to communicate with the Container Storage Modules Authorization sidecar.
+3. Prepare the driver configuration secret, applicable to your driver installation method, to communicate with the Container Storage Modules Authorization sidecar.

     **Operator**

     Refer to the [Create Secret](../../../../../getting-started/installation/kubernetes/powerflex/csmoperator/#create-secret) section to prepare `secret.yaml` to configure the driver to communicate with the Authorization sidecar.

-    - Update `endpoint` to match the localhost endpoint in `samples/secret/karavi-authorization-config.json`.
+    - Update `endpoint` to an HTTPS localhost endpoint that the authorization sidecar will listen on.

     - Update `skipCertificateValidation` to `true`.